lxdv/ecg-classification/README.md

 ![image](etc/pipeline-viz.png)

-The repository contains code (***PyTorch*** framework) for Master's degree dissertation  - **Diagnosis of Diseases by ECG Using Convolutional Neural Networks**.
+The repository contains code for Master's degree dissertation  - **Diagnosis of Diseases by ECG Using Convolutional Neural Networks**.
-Only CNN neural network models are considered in the paper and repository.
+Only CNN neural network models are considered in the paper and the repository.
 As a part of the work, more than 30 experiments have been run.
 The table with all experiments and their metrics is available by the [link](https://docs.google.com/spreadsheets/d/159OjSlXuItvngeQwBxC5NaQbU9PjaMN4mY--bX26m1o)